thallesqliduares/thallesqliduares/README.md

 University of Sao Paulo.
 My research focus in analyse the cost structure and economies of scale of basic sanitation sector in Brazil.
 I also have previous professional experiences in economic consultancy for infrastructure sector.
-My main interests and projects are in following topics: Econometric Modeling, Machine Learning, Data Science and Business Intelligence (BI).
+My main interests and projects are in following topics: Econometric Modeling, Machine Learning, Data Science and Business Intelligence.

 ![Snake animation](https://github.com/thallesqliduares/thallesqliduares/blob/output/github-contribution-grid-snake.svg)